Kotkoa/my-cv/index.md

 ### ABOUT ME

-Hello! 👋 I am a Frontend Engineer with 5 years of experience specializing in React, TypeScript, GraphQl Apollo Client and modern UI development.
+Hello! 👋 I am a Frontend Engineer with 6 years of experience specializing in React, TypeScript, GraphQl Apollo Client and modern UI development.
 I have a strong background in building scalable, high-performance web applications and transforming Figma designs into pixel-perfect UI components.
 My expertise extends to design systems, component libraries, and API integrations, particularly in Ai, fintech and securities platforms.

 I excel in problem-solving, performance optimization, and UI/UX improvements while ensuring accessibility and maintainability.
 Working with GraphQL APIs, component-based architecture, and modern CI/CD workflows, I contribute to efficient, high-quality development.

 I have a proven track record of collaborating with international teams, working remotely, and contributing to both enterprise and startup environments.
 Based in Spain, I am open to hybrid collaboration and occasional travel.
-Currently, I am actively learning Spanish, aiming to reach B2 by the end of 2025.

 Beyond coding, I am passionate about photography, sailing, and continuous learning.
-I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025.
+I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2026.

 ---